Episode #6 – Fitness 2020: Seeing a New You in a New Year

 Brian: [00:30:45] Yeah, no, be, all of this is 2020 you know, what is the vision that the person listening to this wants for their life?
 And then, you know, what do you want.
 The end of the year would be like Christmas time getting into 2021 and what that the what state of your body?
 The energy, the being, the food you’re eating, the people you’re around, the work that you’re doing or relationships you’re in.

-All those things matter and starting to focus on self care and understanding why that’s so important is, is the beginning like right now.
 But then when we get to the end, you can, you want to crystallize what that is and really see that vision for yourself and then you can just start to work backwards and start to fill in the blanks of like, okay, if I’m this much weight and I have this much energy and I have these other things in my life happening, what do I have to do now to start creating that change and start to realize those things and bring them into reality?
 For myself so that that’s, that’s probably how I’d end.

 Episode Sponsor